 Custom attributes list

-It was mentioned in clause 4.2 that only information relevant to connections should be contained in χMCF.
-Exceptions <appdata/> and <femdata/> were introduced in clause 7.3.
-Both elements <appdata/> and <femdata/> aim mainly at specific needs of application software.
+It was mentioned in 4.2 that only information relevant to connections should be contained in χMCF.
+The exceptions <appdata/> and <femdata/> were introduced in 7.3.
+These two elements essentially aim at specific needs of application software.
 The internal structure of <appdata/> itself is not standardized, can be very complex, and depends on the specific software.
 The content can usually not be interpreted by other software systems.

 Frequently, there are situations where a user of χMCF wishes to introduce supplementary information (attributes) to enrich the standard attributes defined by χMCF.
 In principle, the supplementary information could also be placed in an <appdata/> block, but with a substantial drawback, namely, its exchange between different commercial software tools will be difficult in case the tool specific internal structure is not documented.